jamulussoftware/jamuluswebsite/README.md

 To edit an individual file, you can use the Github web interface or make a fork of the Jamulus repository (button at [top right here](https://github.com/jamulussoftware/jamuluswebsite)).
 In your fork, you can edit multiple website pages (or of course use git on the command line if you prefer).
 When you are done, create a pull request that we will review, translate and publish in the next release.

-To view the website offline one your own machine, you will need to clone it locally and use [Jekyll](https://jekyllrb.com/) to build it.
-Please ask on [in the discussions](https://github.com/jamulussoftware/jamulus/discussions) for help with this if necessary.
+To view the website offline on your own machine, you will need to clone it locally and use [Jekyll](https://jekyllrb.com/) to build it.
+Please ask on [the discussions](https://github.com/jamulussoftware/jamulus/discussions) for help with this if necessary.

 ## Formatting and style